Josh S.

 Main Motivation

 The Army has been a job like no other; and I had quite a few before I finally decided to join up!
-For me, it is the amount of time, money and energy that is dedicated to making its people better than makes the Army a stand out employer.
-I have been able to gain both teaching and masters degrees, become a mountain bike and kayaking instructor and travel the world.
+For me, it is the amount of time, money and energy that is dedicated to making its people better that makes the Army a stand out employer.
+I have been able to gain both teaching and masters degrees, become a mountain bike and kayaking instructor and travelled the world.
 At each and every stage of my career I have found myself doing things I never thought I would, and never could have done without the Army.
 Some highlights for me have been; working on the London Olympics; serving with the UN and parachuting in Cyprus; skiing in Austria; teaching photography in Chad and social media skills in Nigeria; battlefield studies to France, Spain and Bosnia; playing American football for the Army team; visiting markets in Iraq and being able to support my family throughout it all.

 Top Advice